Alzheimer's Disease Causes, Stages, and Symptoms (cont.)

 A majority of patients with Down syndrome will develop the brain changes of Alzheimer's disease by 40 years of age.
-This fact was also a clue to the "amyloid hypothesis of Alzheimer's disease" (see section later in this article).
+This fact was also a clue to the "amyloid hypothesis of Alzheimer's disease" (see section in this article).

 Medically Reviewed by a Doctor on 12/5/2013

 Viewers share their comments